quang-do-se/aws-certs/devops/study-note.md

 ```

-#### Use notifications and triggers and CloudWatch events to set up automation between CodeCommit and other services (Lambda, SNS, SQS...)
+#### Use notifications, triggers or CloudWatch events to set up automation between CodeCommit and other services (Lambda, SNS, SQS...)

 #### Create an AWS CodeCommit trigger for an AWS Lambda function